gitlabhq/gitlabhq/doc/gitlab-geo/using_a_geo_server.md

 # Using a Geo Server

-After you set up the [database replication and configure the GitLab Geo nodes][req], there are a few things to consider:
+After you set up the [database replication and configure the Geo nodes][req], there are a few things to consider:

 1. Users need an extra step to be able to fetch code from the secondary and push